eafit-apolo/apolo-users/docs/source/software/applications/mafft/7.402/installation.rst

 #.
-Get the Foldalign package and move it to the Mafft extension's directory.
+Get the Foldalign package and move it to the MAFFT extension's directory.

    .. code-block:: bash